Rey Manaj: Sivasspor

 On 22 August 2023, he signed a three-year contract with Süper Lig club Sivasspor.
 He scored 30 goals in 60 league games for the club, but could not avoid relegation in his second season in Sivas.

 Al-Sharjah

 After Sivasspor was relegated to TFF 1.
 Lig, Manaj signed a two-year contract with UAE Pro League club Al-Sharjah on 30 July 2025.

+Return to Sivasspor

+On 3 February 2026, Manaj returned to Sivasspor after a spell with Al-Sharjah in the United Arab Emirates, signing a three-and-a-half-year contract with the Turkish club, which competes in the second tier of Turkish football.